kathlyn4847/MusicVisuals/README.md

 # How it works

 # What I am most proud of in the assignment
 From doing this assignment, I am proud of being able to sit down and read through code and begin to understand pieces of it.
 I find the amount of code sometimes to be overwhelming and therefore difficult to understand what piece does what.
 However, from looking through code and doing some self directed learning, I have gathered a bit more confidence when it comes to dealing with more complicated and code abundant tasks.
+While I need to still focus on this and be able to apply it to my work the progress I felt I have made is something I am proud of.

 # Markdown Tutorial